jEnbuska/none-dux/README.md

 // In modern browsers next evaluates to false target.setState({a: {}}) target.a === target.a

+// in old browsers the same evaluates to true
 ```

 #### 6. There is grey areas with **Arrays that contain other Objects/Arrays**